 Qualifying For Mortgage And How Home Loan Process Works

-This BLOG On Qualifying For Mortgage And How Home Loan Process Works Was UPDATED On June 5th, 2018
+This article is about Qualifying For Mortgage And How Home Loan Process Works

 Qualifying for a mortgage loan is now easier than it was several years ago.

-- Qualifying for mortgage in 2018 is simpler and more streamlined with borrowers with less than perfect credit and higher debt to income ratios
+- Qualifying for a mortgage in 2020 is simpler and more streamlined with borrowers with less than perfect credit and higher debt to income ratios

-- Agency guidelines are much more lax than it was right after the mortgage industry went through a major overhaul after the mortgage collapse of 2008 and after new regulations went into effect
+- Agency guidelines are much laxer than it was right after the mortgage industry went through a major overhaul after the mortgage collapse of 2008 and after new regulations went into effect

-- With the combination of lower mortgage rates and lenders loosening their overlays, many home buyers can qualify for mortgage with prior bad credit
+- With the combination of lower mortgage rates and lenders loosening their overlays, many homebuyers can qualify for a mortgage with prior bad credit

 - More and more home buyers can qualify for a home loan